henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 In this project, we took Machine Learning out of its traditional way into more sophisticated level which employs advanced Deep Learning model known as Convolutional Neural Network (CNN), in conjunction with effective Dense Network.
 The beauty of this project is not only allowing machine to learn human hand writting but also allowing human to understand how the machine learned and thus can make the prediction thanks to the real-time interaction developed.

 <img src="./static/assets/img/readme/demo.gif" alt="please go to image folder for this pic">

 ## 2. The Question Why

 * **Why image prediction?** Facial Recognition and Object Detection have always been a tremendous inspiration for the team.
 The curiosity of how these are even possible brought the team together for making great things happened in this project.

 * **Why CNN?** CNN was chosen for its proven accurate predictions up to 98% with just a few layers of Conv2D and Dense Networks, within 5 training epochs.
 The power of CNN lies within its capability to "scan" the image in 2D instead of 1D space (comparing to Dense Network).
 Together with Dense Network, CNN creates the unmatchable model for any image prediction/ classification.

-## 3. Model Architecture and Training Process
+## 3. Training Data, Model Architecture and Training Process
 * Dataset chosen for training: MNIST dataset, thanks to Prof. Yann LeCun.
 Dataset was loaded from Keras database.
+    * 60,000 28x28 pixel images of handwritten digits used for training, 10,000 of same size for validation.
+Total 70,000 images.
+    * All digits were centered in the frame
+    * Perfect white background (rgb(255,255,255)) and black stroke (small gray mixed, rgb(0, 0, 0))
-* The input consists of 60,000 28x28 pixel images of handwritten digits.
-Each of the image features will be learned by the deep learning model that is built based on convolutional block concepts.
+* Each of the image features will be processed through by the deep learning model that is built based on convolutional block concepts.
 The output consists of 10 digit classifications, which are from 0 to 9.

 <img src="./static/assets/img/readme/model_architecture.png" alt="please go to image folder for this pic">

-* A closer look at the model:
+* A closer look at the block model concept:
     * 4 blocks of Conv2D
         * 2 layers per block: 8 layers total.
         * Batch Normalization and Max Pooling per block to prevent overfitting and accelerate training speed.
     * 2 Dense layers with Drop-out features to again prevent overfitting and speed up model training.

-### 3. File Directory
+## 4. File Directory

 * Main webpage written in HTML: inside **templates** folder, named **index.html**.